-2. The passenger was questioned by the AIU officers as to whether she was carrying any dutiable/contraband goods in person or in her baggages, to which she denied.
-The officers asked/informed the passenger that a search of her baggages as well as her personal search was to be carried out and gave her an option to carry out the search in presence of a magistrate or a gazetted officer of Customs to which the passenger desired to be searched in presence of a gazetted custom officer.
-Before commencing the search, the officers offered themselves to the said passenger for conducting her personal search, which was declined by the said passenger imposing faith in the officers.
+2. The passenger was questioned by the AIU Officers as to whether he was carrying any contraband/dutiable goods in person or in baggage to which he denied.
+The Officers asked/ informed the passenger that a search of his baggage as well his personal search was to be carried out and given him an option to carry out the search in presence of a Magistrate or a Gazetted Officer of Customs to which the Passenger desired to be searched in presence of a Gazetted Customs officer.
+Before commencing the search, the officers offered themselves to the said passenger for conducting their personal search, which was declined by the said passenger imposing faith in the Officers.